Centuria (manga)

 Centuria (ケントゥリア, Kenturia) is a Japanese web manga series written and illustrated by Tohru Kuramori.
-It has been serialized in Shueisha's Shōnen Jump+ app and website since April 2024, with its chapters collected in six tankōbon volumes as of October 2025.
+It has been serialized in Shueisha's Shōnen Jump+ app and website since April 2024, with its chapters collected in nine tankōbon volumes as of July 2026.

 Plot

 Julian is a young boy who, after killing the blacksmith his mother sold him to, flees as a stowaway in a slave ship.
 Once discovered, he becomes a slave himself but is welcomed into a close group of slaves who support each other, especially Mira, a pregnant woman who shares her food with him and takes him under her wing.
-After trouble aboard the ship, the slaves are slaughtered by the indebted captain, but this accidentally calls forward an eldritch sea entity who, for the blood of the 100 killed slaves, including Mira, gifts Julian with their combined strength and their 100 lives.
+The ship's captain has the slaves murdered at sea to commit insurance fraud, but this accidentally calls forward an eldritch sea entity who, for the blood of the 100 killed slaves, including Mira, gifts Julian with their combined strength and their 100 lives.
 Now empowered and indebted to the 100 slaves killed protecting him and Mira's newborn daughter, Diana, he sets off to a new country to raise her.